HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 While it may be technically possible to run HandBrake on hardware not meeting these requirements, it is not recommended.

+### Notice: Users with Intel CPU's

+If you are using Windows 10 and also have an Intel 12th generation CPU (or newer), we recommend using the "High Performance" power profile in Windows.

+In HandBrake Preferences, we also recommend you set the "Priority Level" to "Normal" on the Advanced tab.

+This should help maintain performance when HandBrake is not a foreground window.

+This should not be necessary if you are running Windows 11.

 ### Hardware encoders

 Please see the specific documentation pages for these encoders for further details.